IcyModz420/X360GameHack2025/README.md

 - (Yes you can do both at the same time)
 - Choose the output folder and click "Extract and patch" or similar to create a JTAG rip, optionally backup original executables, then specially patch the XEX/XBE files also.

-Bulk Stealth Patch xbox 360 ISO:
+Bulk Stealth Patch xbox 360 ISO with abgx360:
 - Drag all desired xbox 360 ISO into the listbox
 - Click Patch All XISO With abgx360